danishi/dynamodb-csv/README.md

 ### Table move

 Move all items from table to table.
 A table with the same schema must be prepared in advance.
+Table items is not deleted and behaves like a copy.

 ```shell
 $ dynamodb-csv --move -t my_table_from my_table_to